-There are four Cannondale road bikes models; SuperSix EVO (all-rounder), SystemSix (aero), Synapse (endurance), and CAAD (aluminum).
+There are four Cannondale road bike models; SuperSix EVO (all-rounder), SystemSix (aero), Synapse (endurance), and CAAD (aluminum).

 Carbon is used for mid to top-of-the-line frames.
 There is the Hi-MOD and non Hi-MOD versions.
-Hi-MOD stands for High Modulus carbon that is lighter, stiffer, and much more responsive.
+Hi-MOD stands for High Modulus, lighter, stiffer, and more responsive carbon.

 Example : Cannondale SuperSix EVO Hi-MOD Dura-Ace Di2